 There are two basic types of lien waiver provisions that may by presented in a construction contract.
 The first and most onerous is the “no liens” contract.
 This type of contract waives the contractor’s right to file a mechanic’s lien.
 It is undetermined whether a lien waiver of this type could be construed against a party lacking privity with the contract purporting to waive these rights.

-The second is a partial lien waiver, executed at the time partial payment is made.
-This is common practice in construction trades as the Code specifically provides that payment to the contractor by the owner is not a defense to any subcontractor, laborer or materialman’s lien.
+The second is a partial lien waiver, executed at the time a partial payment is made.
+This is common practice in construction trades as W. Va. specifically provides that payment to the contractor by the owner is not a defense to any subcontractor, laborer, or materialman’s lien.
 W. Va.
 Code 38-2-21.